RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   No database errors occur when using the queries built for this project.
 -   Data integrity is maintained while creating, reading, updating or deleting data in the database.
+-   When a flower with user images has been deleted, the user images intentionally remain in the user's profile page, to address user-image preservation.

 ### Manual Compatibility Testing